The Steady Trickling Away of Our Subsistence

 Peeking deeper into the crystal ball, recent breakthroughs in biotech are pregnant with the prospect of designer babies.
 The first genetically enhanced children are indeed already among us.
 Homo Sapiens is essentially mere baby steps away from splitting up into multiple, genetically distinct, sub-species.
 By the end of the century, one can imagine the developed world inhabited by a spectrum of genetically engineered post-humans, deeply embedded with technology; the developing world inhabited by the remaining Homo Sapiens simpletons - fighting it out over water and gasoline, in a post-apocalyptic, environmentally wrecked hellscape.

 Some of these trends may materialize, while others will no doubt be disrupted along the way.
-Regardless of the details, we need to accept that we simply don’t get to solve the issue of resource scarcity in some pink fairyland-reality, where world leaders come together to sing Kumbaya and rationally solve the issure in a just manner.
+Regardless of the details, we need to accept that we simply don’t get to solve the issue of resource scarcity in some pink fairyland-reality, where world leaders join forces to solve the issure in a rational manner.
 No, if we are going to deal with this mess, it has to happen in this lousy reality.

 Enough with the Malthusian disaster-porn!
 We get it.
 Now what?!

 I which I knew.
 Pulling theoretical solutions like «we should all go vegan» or «we should implement a global one-child policy» out of the air is a simple, yet fruitless exercise.
 Piecing together some less-than-awful compromise that could actually be implemented and enforced given the political, cultural and psychological conditions actually existing, might be an insurmountable challenge.
 Decades of institutional failure to grapple with our predicament may already have accumulated to the point where only “unrealistic” proposals would suffice to halt our death spiral — while any “realistic” proposal would be too little, too late.